 Well, first, you call Anne Sage and Caroline Lee of Light Lab Interiors.

 The duo transformed a 1,800 square foot warehouse in the trendy Atwater Village neighborhood of Los Angeles into a creative studio for their team of designers, photographers, stylists and content creators as well as an event space, which you may recognize from an episode of Goop Lab on Netflix.

-"We furnished only half of it, since we like to keep the other half a blank slate for photo shoots, events, etc.," Sage tells MyDomaine.
-"We have tall ceilings which makes for a very airy, spacious vibe."
+"We furnished only half of it since we like to keep the other half a blank slate for photoshoots, events, etc.," Sage tells MyDomaine.
+"We have tall ceilings which make for a very airy, spacious vibe."

 Though many of us would dream of having almost infinite square footage to decorate, that certainly comes with its own set of design hurdles.